nthnsdev/dual-motor-sequencer/README.md

 **Play order:** 1 → 2 → 3 → 4 → 3 → 2 → 1

+### ⚠️ Motor direction is not guaranteed by wiring alone

+CW/CCW in the code and on the LCD mean **clockwise/counter-clockwise as viewed from above, looking down at the wheel** (both motors are mounted shaft-up, so this reference works for either one).
+In the sketch, "CW" is really just `IN1=HIGH, IN2=LOW` — whether that physically spins the wheel clockwise depends on which of the motor's two wires you connected to OUT1 vs OUT2 (same idea for Motor 2 / OUT3 / OUT4).
+There's no universal "correct" way to wire a DC motor's two leads, so this has to be checked after wiring, not assumed from a table.

+**Calibration steps:**
+1. Wire both motors to the L298N however is convenient
+2. Upload the sketch and watch the first sequence step (both motors should turn the same way — Step 1 is CW/CW)
+3. If a motor spins the wrong direction relative to the other, swap that motor's two wires at the L298N OUT terminal — no code changes needed
+4. Re-run and confirm both motors now agree with what the LCD displays

 ## 🧰 Components

 | # | Component | Qty |